 Neuron Course - Content

-Neuron is for children aged 5.5 to 7.
+Neuron is for children aged 5-6.
 Every child is welcomed to join us for the magical coding journey, that prior coding experience is not necessary.

 Things You Need